 - Faculty and students organized a concert and auction at House of Blues Orlando in September to benefit the Making Strides Against Breast Cancer Foundation.
 The concert was produced by Give ‘Til It Rocks, an organization founded by Entertainment Business Master’s Program Director Ron Cook.
 Story.

 - Also in September, Film department Lab Specialist James Neihouse was recognized by the Giant Screen Cinema Association for his work on The Dream is Alive, a 1985 IMAX film about space exploration on NASA’s Challenger shuttle.
 Story.

 - Music Technology Department Chair Keith Lay appeared in local news headlines more than once this year because of his unique musical projects.
 In April, the Orlando Philharmonic performed Lay’s “Four Dimensions,” an exploratory piece blending live orchestral music and prerecorded electronic sounds controlled by the conductor using a Wii remote.
 Photos.

 - Then in October, Lay directed inSPIRE, an outdoor sound experiment that was part of the Orlando Creative City Project.
 Story.

-- In November, several students and staff members won awards at the 23rd Annual Crystal Reel Awards put on by the Florida Motion Picture & Television Association, including Dubbing Stage Engineer Michael Orlowski, M.P.S.E., Assistant Dubbing Stage Manager Dave Chmela, M.P.S.E., Course Director Colin Hart; and Lab Specialist John Stazell.
+- In November, several students and staff members won awards at the 23rd Annual Crystal Reel Awards put on by the Florida Motion Picture & Television Association, including Dubbing Stage Engineer Michael Orlowski, M.P.S.E., Assistant Dubbing Stage Manager Dave Chmela, M.P.S.E., Course Director Colin Hart; and Lab Specialist John Statzell.
 Story.

 - Dana Roun, Full Sail’s Director of Audio Arts, consulted on the technical aspects of the sound and acoustics within Mead Garden’s new Grove Amphitheater performance space.
 Photos.